storkjs/tags-input/README.md

 - [Demo](#demo)

 ### Usage
-Initiate the Tags Input with `new storkTagsInput(options)`.
+Initiate the Tags Input with `new StorkTagsInput(options)`.
 This will return a tags object for further adjusting the tags-input later.

 #### Options
 _element_: the HTML DOM Element that will hold the tags-input.
 Example: `{ element: document.getElementById('my_autocomplete') }`